lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

 Surprisingly, [Greater London](https://en.wikipedia.org/wiki/Greater_London) is not the one with the highest number of businesses.
 These are instead located in the [South East](https://en.wikipedia.org/wiki/South_East_England#Demographics) (67,401 different places scattered across cities such as Southampton, Oxford, Portsmouth, Canterbury, and many others).
 London comes next at 64,897.
 The least represented region is Northern Ireland, with 16,135 businesses.

 Each file in the Scotland folder [has the hygiene descriptor under the *RatingValue* tag](http://ratings.food.gov.uk/OpenDataFiles/FHRS760en-GB.xml), whereas the files for the rest of the UK [have the hygiene score under the *Hygiene* tag](http://ratings.food.gov.uk/OpenDataFiles/FHRS250en-GB.xml).
-So, we need to loop through each file and get hold of these values.
+So, we need to loop through each file and get a hold of these values.

     import xml.etree.ElementTree as ET